 When to Bring Your Cat to Urgent Care

-We can provide various treatment and diagnostics including: wound repair, digital imagery, cytology, EKG and pulse oximetry, end of life care, bloodwork, and more.
+We can provide various treatments and diagnostics including wound repair, digital imagery, cytology, EKG and pulse oximetry, end-of-life care, bloodwork, and more.

 If your cat is exhibiting symptoms of any conditions listed on our What We Can and Can’t Treat page, please contact us, or visit a Veterinary Urgent Care clinic near you.
 During your visit, we will discuss the best options for your cat’s care and treatment, including next steps, and/or stabilize your cat if you need to go to an emergency room for more intensive care.